semantic-release/semantic-release/docs/usage/ci-configuration.md

 ### Push access to the remote repository

-**semantic-release** requires push access to the project Git repository in order to create [Git tags](https://git-scm.com/book/en/v2/Git-Basics-Tagging).
+**semantic-release** requires push access to the project Git repository (unless the [skipPush](configuration.md#skippush) option is enabled) in order to create [Git tags](https://git-scm.com/book/en/v2/Git-Basics-Tagging).
 The Git authentication can be set with one of the following environment variables:

 | Variable                                              | Description                                                                                                                                                                                                                  |
 | ----------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |